hellojoechip/notify-telegram/README.md

 <br/>

 ### The first applet <br/>
-This is to create a web request when a new commit is made.
+This is to make a web request when a new commit is made in the repository.

 1. Click on 'create' to create a new applet.
 2. Click on 'if this' and search for github.